Serving HTTPS traffic using certificates you manage

 If you want to update one of your certificates that requires removing domains, you will need to procure a new certificate with the updated list of SAN entries.
 Follow the steps to upload this certificate as a new certificate.

-- Manually activate any new domains that have been added to the updated certificate by following the steps for activating TLS on a domain.
 Certificates for newly activated domains can take between 5 minutes to an hour to fully deploy across Fastly’s global network.
-If the new certificate is not being used to serve TLS traffic within 1 hour, contact support@fastly.com for assistance.
+If the new certificate is not being used to serve TLS traffic within 1 hour, contact support for assistance.

 Deactivating TLS and deleting certificates and private keys